aidacademie/formation_excel/PivotTables.md

 <img src="images/pivot ar1.png" width="600" height="439">
 <img src="images/pivot 2.png" width="374" height="416">

-If you have items in your builder, drag them “out” of the dialog to empty it (see Mac video).
+If you have items in your builder, drag them “out” of the dialog to empty it.
 Goal is to start from empty:

 <img src="images/pivot ar 2.png" width="600" height="445">
 <img src="images/pivot 3.png" width="852" height="417">